 Greek Feta Dip

-Whipped Feta Dip with Marinated Tomatoes
+Whipped Feta Dip with Marinated Veggies

 There is always a great reason for a delicious dip – game day, a weekend happy hour, girls’ night in, birthday parties, or any holiday gathering.
 We also like this dip as a side dish for dinner.
 Pair it with a lean protein and some roasted veggies for a full meal.